 Pixar’s delightful comedy Turning Red is distinguished in no small part by its cultural specificity.
 It isn’t just a sensitive and insightful coming-of-age story about a plucky young hero making the tricky leap from girl to woman.
 Well, it is that, too, of course.
 Meilin “Mei” Lee is a Chinese-Canadian thirteen-year-old in 2002 trying to balance her responsibilities to her Conservative, tradition-minded mother Ming (Sandra Oh) with her surging hormones and soul-deep need for independence and autonomy.
 The film is a sly allegory about female puberty and menstruation with a not-so-subtle title.
 But this specificity isn’t just about puberty.
 The music of the era — specifically 2002 — is oddly the secret weapon of the movie’s charm.
 The movie has been nominated for an Oscar in the 2023 Academy Awards for Best Animated Feature.
 But it was totally robbed in the Best Original Song category!

-The most notable track here is “Nobody Like U”, which superstar Billie Eilish and her brother/songwriting partner Finneas O’Connell wrote for fictional boy band 4*Town, the freshly scrubbed quintet of teen dreams that Ming and her girlfriends are obsessed with.
+We’re talking about the song “Nobody Like U”, which superstar Billie Eilish and her brother/songwriting partner Finneas O’Connell wrote for fictional boy band 4*Town, the freshly scrubbed quintet of teen dreams that Ming and her girlfriends are obsessed with.
 The fact that the duo just won an Oscar for the James Bond song “No Time To Die,” is notable because let’s face it, they might win next year for “Nobody Like U.”

 4*Town is an inspired amalgamation of the prefabricated pop bands masterminded by Lou Pearlman, the corpulent career criminal who gave the world Backstreet Boys, *NSync, and, to a much lesser degree, O-Town, LFO and Take 5 when not operating a blimp-based pyramid scheme that landed him in prison, where he died in disgrace in 2016.
 Like Pearlman’s shiniest and most appealing creations, 4*Town looks and feels like it was created in a laboratory by scientists intent on creating a band teenage and tween girls would be powerless to resist.